 If you need to make any changes in the future, e.g. edit an item’s price or description, then you’ll only have to modify this data centrally in plentymarkets.
-The data will automatically be changed on all of your sales channels.
+The data can automatically be changed on all of your sales channels.

 1. Introducing the item structure